GaijinEntertainment/GaijinNetApp/Examples/market/READ_ME.md

 These methods need to be implemented for correct interaction with the profile server.

 `reinitProfile` will be automatically called when a player's profile is loaded from the database.
+Here, the player's items are actualized with database owners' storage (the mechanism is used to find the owner of the item).

 `get_script_global_vars` is automatically called to check if there have been updates to the configuration of tradable items.